 It's a real pleasure to share an interview I did with Ali Spittel!
 Ali is a great example of a successful developer who didn't need a CS degree to get jobs and be successful.
 She is also location-independent which is one of the great perks of working in the tech industry and is great at sharing tips for newbies on Twitter.
-Be sure to check out her Ladybug podcast.
 Enjoy!

 Hey Ali, thanks a lot for doing the interview!
-Could you give an introduction for coders who want to know more about you?
+Could you give an introduction?

 What first got you interested in programming?

 When I was a sophomore in college, I had an extra course block and an intro to computer science class fit in my schedule.
 I had no idea what that meant, I thought I was going to learn how to use Microsoft Word better or something!
 But, the course was taught in Python and I found it super fun -- I could type something into the computer and it would do what I told it to do.